ltriplett/HarryPotterKata/README.md

-Note that if you buy, say, four books, of which 3 are different titles, you get a 10% discount on the 3 that form part of a set, but the fourth book still costs 8 EUR.
+Note that if you buy, say, four books, of which 3 are different titles, you get a 10% discount on the 3 that form part of a set, but the fourth book still costs $8.

 Your mission is to write a piece of code to calculate the price of any conceivable shopping basket (containing only